halsafar/Vega64SoftPowerTableEditor/README.md

 ## Disclaimer:
  - Have not coded in C# for over 10 years.
 Why I chose to for this is merely a forced refresher.

+## Want To Help:
+ - Send a pull request.

 ### Warnings / No Liability:
  - No verification is done to make sure the values are sane.